 - ½ cup grated or chopped vegetables such as red, yellow or green pepper, peas, beans, broccoli, celery, carrots, olives, tomatoes, summer squash ....

-- Spread 1 teaspoon ranch dressing on each half.
+- Spread 1 teaspoon ranch dressing on each half of English muffin, bagel or slice of bread.

-- Arrange vegetables on top to create a silly face.
+- Top with the cheese and vegetables to create a silly face.

 - Serving Size (1/2 of an English muffin):